-A Colorado (CO) quitclaim deed is a deed used to transfer property from one person to the next without a warranty.
-This is commonly used when transferring property between family members or when changing the deed to add or remove a party, like a spouse.
+A Colorado (CO) Quitclaim Deed is a deed used to transfer property from one person to the next without any warranties as to the owner or title.
+This is commonly used when transferring property between family members or changing the deed to add or remove a party, like a spouse.

-With a CO quitclaim deed, the seller is saying there is no warranty on the title.
-This means there could be title problems with the property, and this means the buyer should only work with a trusted seller.
-In contrast, a warranty deed is issued when the title has been cleared.
+With a CO quitclaim deed, the seller transfers only the interest they have, if any, and therefore makes no guarantees regarding the owner or title.
+This means there could be title problems with the property and the buyer should only work with a trusted seller.
+In contrast, a warranty deed promises the title is free and clear of any liens and claims.

 Sometimes quitclaim deeds are mistakenly called “quit claims deed,” “quick claim deed,” or “quit claim deed.”

 The following are important laws and requirements to keep in mind when writing and filling a Colorado quitclaim deed:

 Quitclaim deeds in Colorado must use the word “quitclaim” instead of the word “convey”.
 Instead of “The seller conveys the property to the buyer,” it must state, “The seller quitclaims the property to the buyer.”
 Colorado Revised Statute § 38-30-113(1)(d)

 Based on Colorado Revised Statute § 38-35-103, Colorado quitclaim deeds must be signed in the presence of a notary public.

 You must file a Colorado quitclaim deed in the County Clerk and Recorder’s Office.